This post may contain affiliate links.

 Getting from Don Mueang Airport or Suvarnabhumi Airport to Your Bangkok Hotel

-Train or bus are also possible but on a short trip and exhausted by the journey, I doubt you’d want to take these options.
+Train or bus are also possible from Bangkok’s 2 international airports, but on a short trip and exhausted by the journey, I doubt you’d want to take these options.
 There is a bus shuttle between the two airports but you must have a valid onward flight ticket to use this, they do check.

 Things to Do, Places to Visit in Bangkok